How to Address The Power Imbalance in Counselling?

 In addition, you must retain a minimum of 12 hours of psychotherapeutic contact with children or families every month.
 It should include individual psychotherapy with three individual cases.

-Also, while in service, you also have to carry on receiving individual clinical supervision from a consultant child psychotherapist or other senior members of the profession.
+Also, while in service, you must receive individual clinical supervision from a consultant child psychotherapist or other senior members of the profession.
 The number of hours of your supervision depends on your experience.

 Trainee psychotherapists, if they work full time, can earn between £32,306 to £39,027 (Band 6).